 In the final years of the programmes students are able to work on individual and group projects to showcase their understanding and skill as engineering practitioners.
-The design of the Engineering Research module will strengthen performance, management and consistency of the Engineering Project.
-Optional modules provide the opportunity to pursue specialist areas and a variety of assessment approaches are used for these modules.
+The design of the Maths module at level 4 will strengthen the analytical skills needed for this module.

+The two sets of optional technical modules provide the opportunity to pursue specialist areas and a variety of assessment approaches are used for these modules.